Blog 41. Freud 4: Some Men Cheat On Their Pregnant Wives. Why?

 One area I wish to focus on in this blog is pregnancy and/or the birth of a child.

-When couples decide to have children they often don’t take into account that pregnancy and the birth of a child can press many emotional buttons – many of which can be unconscious.
+When couples decide to have children they often don’t take into account that pregnancy or the birth of a child can press many emotional buttons – many of which can be hidden or unconscious.

 They may even begin to discuss having a child and this may lead to much excitement about having a baby.
 However, even if a baby is planned, emotional buttons can be pressed that in some cases, might seem shocking for the parents.